 We all know, as the Minister has said, that disclosure is a problem, but we also know that there is massive under-reporting of rape cases.
 We also know that one of the problems in rape cases is that the victim is attacked in court and put on trial herself.
 The “Digital device extraction” document that has been issued today says quite simply, “Give us all your devices.
 We will download and review all the material, including deleted material, so that we can give it to the suspect and use it in the trial”.
 I know the Minister is committed to justice for victims as well as for defendants—I totally accept his good faith in this matter—so I implore him not to dig in and say that this is a good thing.
 There is a real problem out there that has been exposed, and he really needs to take action on it.

-The Mother of the House is entirely right to state that a huge and complex raft of problems underlies this issue, and to point out that in the past there have been—but I hope will not be in future—failings in how the police used their powers and fulfilled their duties and responsibilities in this area.
+The Mother of the House is entirely right to state that a huge and complex raft of problems underlies this issue, and to point out that in the past there have been—but I hope not in future—failings in how the police used their powers and fulfilled their duties and responsibilities in this area.
 One thing from which I take encouragement is the police leadership’s candour in recognising that at the heart of this is a problem of culture in the police, and a need for them to take disclosure more seriously and not see it as an administrative bolt-on.

 The guidance could not make it more explicit that complainants’ mobile telephones should not be examined as a matter of course, and that where they are, the level of extraction should be proportionate.
 The guidance makes that clear, and we expect the police to follow it.
 The Mother of the House makes good points about the workings of the courts in this area, and that is a priority for both Ministers who flank me—the Under-Secretary of State for Justice, my hon.
 Friend the Member for Charnwood (Edward Argar), and the Under-Secretary of State for the Home Department, my hon.
 Friend the Member for Louth and Horncastle (Victoria Atkins).

-It is important that our proceedings are intelligible for all those observing them, so if there are people present who are unsighted on the significance of the Mother of the House, it ought to be explained.
+It is important that our proceedings are intelligible for all those observing them, so if there are people present who are unaware of the significance of the Mother of the House, it ought to be explained.
 The Mother of the House is the female Member with the longest uninterrupted service.
 In the case of the right hon. and learned Member for Camberwell and Peckham (Ms Harman), if memory serves me correctly that uninterrupted service dates back to 28 October 1982, so the Mother of the House has served in the House for 36 years, six months and one day.
 I just thought it was important to make that clear.
 Whether or not people think it was important to make it clear, I have made it clear, and that is the situation.

 Rape is a heinous and horrible crime, and I have seen its consequences at first hand, so I am fully aware, so far as any man can be, of its impact on a woman.
 At the same time, there are also concerns that if a man is found guilty but is not, that man’s reputation is damaged for the rest of his life.